yume-chan/ya-webadb/libraries/scrcpy/README.md

 }
 ```

-When `sendFrameMeta: false` is set, `videoStream` only contains `frame` packets, and only the `data` field is available.
+When `sendFrameMeta: false` is set, `videoPacketStream` only contains `frame` packets, and only the `data` field in it is available.
 It's commonly used when feeding into decoders like FFmpeg that can parse the H.264 stream itself, or saving to disk directly.

 Otherwise, both `configuration` and `frame` packets are available.